Skip Navigation

 Which cell service works on campus?

 The location and physical terrain of the Malibu campus present significant challenges for cellular service coverage.
 The university Information Technology group continues to work with cellular service providers to offer better coverage options to our campus community.
 Unfortunately, this negotiation process is slow due to regulatory and technical constraints.
-In addition, we have been challenged by some of the recent acquisitions in this market. (current status of cellular coverage)
+In addition, we have been challenged by some of the recent acquisitions in this market (current status of cellular coverage).

-What do the residence halls ( dorms) look like?
+What do the residence halls look like?

 Why do you pre-assign students a course schedule rather than letting them choose their own courses for their first term?